 Cynthia Sun

-Team Leader, Principal Research Scientist
+Team Leader and Principal Scientist

 Biotechnologies

-Leading protein and enzyme biotechnology research
+Leading protein biotechnology research

-Throughout my career, I have been committed to research excellence to advance our understanding of proteins and enzymes and their industrial applications.
+Throughout my career, I have been committed to research excellence for advancing my expertise in protein science and their industrial applications.

 Areas of expertise